goongoguma/Udemy/Modern-React-with-Redux/Memo.md

    <Route path="/streams/edit/:id" component={StreamEdit} />
   ```
 - So now if a user goes to `streams/edit/` anything, we are going to show the StreamEdit component.
-- For a quick note, as soon as puts `:`, anything inside of URL, that means this is going to be essentially a variable and he could have any value that you want for that part of the URL.
+- For a quick note, as soon as puts `:`, anything inside of URL, that means this is going to be essentially a variable and it could have any value that you want for that part of the URL.
 - The colon(`:`) is what turns anything into a variable sorts.
-- Next thing we need to do is to make usre that anytime that a user comes to `StreamEdit` page, we somehow get that number out of the URL and we communicate that number down into `StreamEdit`.
+- Next thing we need to do is to make sure that anytime that a user comes to `StreamEdit` page, we somehow get that number out of the URL and we communicate that number down into `StreamEdit`.
 So That StreamEdit component knows exactly what stream it is trying to change.

 ## 134. More on Route Params

-- We now need to make sure that we somehow gget that little piece of information out of the URL and communicate it down to StreamEdit.
+- We now need to make sure that we somehow get that little piece of information out of the URL and communicate it down to StreamEdit.
 - We are going to add it on a reference to the props argument that this thing recieves and then I am going console.log it.
-- We can check that there are 4 properties inside of props.
+- We can check that there are 4 properties inside of props (history, location, match, staticContext).
 - All the props that you see are coming from react-dom.
 - We only have access to these props specifically because the `StreamEdit` component inside of the file is being rendered by a route component.
-- Because `StreamEdit` is being rendered by route, react router dom automatically is going to add in a bunch of different props to `StreamEdit` (history, location, match, staticContext).
+- Because `StreamEdit` is being rendered by route, react router dom automatically is going to add in a bunch of different props to `StreamEdit`.
 - We can find the ID value inside of `params` in `match` props.
 - Also we can put addition params inside of it
   ```js
   <Route path="/streams/edit/:id/:anotherId" component={StreamEdit} />
   ```
-- Know we know exact ID of the stream that we are trying to edit, anytime that we click on the `Edit` button.
+- Now we know exact ID of the stream that we are trying to edit, anytime that we click on the `Edit` button.
 - Next thing, I want to try to load up some information about that particular stream and show it on the screen.
 Because eventually we want to allow a user to edit the information.
 - But whenever we go to the StreamEdit page, we want to show the existing title and the existing description of the stream as it currently is.